learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Beautiful Soup.md

   next_element = soup.body.p.next_element
   # Get the next element in the parse tree after the first <p> tag
   ```
+### Common Pitfalls:
+- Nonexistent Tags: Always check for a tag's existence before accessing its attributes or contents to avoid
+`AttributeError`.
+- Whitespace as Siblings: In HTML, whitespace, including newlines, can be counted as siblings.
+This can lead to
+unexpected results when navigating siblings.
+- Nested Elements: When navigating nested elements, ensure that each parent element exists to avoid `NoneType` errors.

 ## Searching the Tree

-Searching through an HTML or XML tree is one of the primary functionalities of BeautifulSoup.
+Searching through an `HTML` or `XML` tree is one of the primary functionalities of BeautifulSoup.
 The library provides
 several methods to locate elements based on their tags, attributes, or text content.

 ### Using `find()` and `find_all()`